sebastianbarfort/mapDK/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-This is a package for making easy ggplot2 based maps of Denmark.
+This is a package for making easy maps of Denmark.

-Currently, the package allows you to do two things:
+Currently, the package allows you to do three things:

-1.  make basic maps of DK
+1.  make basic maps of Denmark
 2.  turn these maps into (static) choropleth maps
+3.  plot longitude-latitude points on a map of Denmark

 To create a basic map of Denmark at the municipality level simply run